 In general, the local sales taxes administered by the Department apply to the same sales of tangible personal property and selected services as the state sales tax.
 However, the sales tax exemptions allowed by the state and state-administered local jurisdictions are not entirely identical.
-The Supplemental Instructions for Form DR 0100 and Department publication Colorado Sales/Use Tax Rates (DR 1002), both available online at Tax.Colorado.gov/sales-use-tax-forms, provide detailed information about state-administered local sales tax exemptions.
+For detailed information about state-administered local sales tax exemptions, please see the "Supplemental Instructions for Form DR 0100" and "Department publication Colorado Sales/Use Tax Rates" (DR 1002), both of which are available online at Tax.Colorado.gov/sales-use-tax-forms.